joshbrew/device-decoder/README.md

 You may also specify `roots` in the config object which will subscribe to all outputs from the stream worker thread to be used with [`graphscript`](https://github.com/brainsatplay/graphscript) formatting.
 In the [`eegnfb`](https://github.com/brainsatplay/graphscript/examples/eegnfb) example in the GS repo we demonstrated piping multiple workers this way e.g. to run algorithms or build CSV files in IndexedDB.

+Stream Worker Template
+This is the required base template for our web worker system.
+You can update the Devices list yourself with your own custom list this way.
+Otherwise, there is a worker service baked into the library.

+import {  WorkerService, workerCanvasRoutes, subprocessRoutes } from 'graphscript'

+import { streamWorkerRoutes } from 'device-decoder/src/stream.routes'

+import { Devices } from 'device-decoder/src/devices'

+declare var WorkerGlobalScope;

+if(typeof WorkerGlobalScope !== 'undefined' && self instanceof WorkerGlobalScope) {

+    globalThis.Devices = Devices;

+    const worker = new WorkerService({
+        roots:{
+            ...workerCanvasRoutes,
+            ...subprocessRoutes,
+            ...streamWorkerRoutes
+        }
+    });
+}

+export default self as any; //you can import this as a global in tinybuild to trigger bundling or just add it as an entrypoint to esbuild.

 ## Contributing

 ### Add your Own Drivers